jatuhurrra/LLM-for-Intent-Classification/README.md

 # Large language models (i.e., GPT-4) for Zero-shot Intent Classification in English (En), Swahili (Sw), Japanese (Jp) & Urdu (Ur)

 This project explored the potential of deploying large language models (LLMs) such as GPT-4, to perform zero-shot intent classification.
-By introducing a new dataset of 8,453 sentences across 6 distinct intent classes, namely: **pets, food, job, hobby, sport, drink**; our work made two main contributions.
+By introducing a new dataset of 8,453 sentences across 6 distinct intent classes, namely: **pet, food, job, hobby, sport, drink**; our work made two main contributions.

 First of all, we demonstrated that LLMs can indeed perform intent classification tasks through prompting.
 This aligns with the current trend which aims to exploit the power of in-context learning in LLMs, without the need for for additional fine-tuning.